-Claimant & Provider Fraud Section
+Claimant and Provider Fraud Section

 - Swoop and Squat - The "squat" vehicle slows down in front of the victim's vehicle.
 The "swoop" vehicle changes lanes in front of the "squat" vehicle as it comes to a sudden stop.
 The victim vehicle is unable to stop and rams the "squat" vehicle.
 The "swoop" vehicle leaves the scene.
 Popular targets are vehicles perceived to be fully insured, luxury cars, female or elderly drivers, and single occupant vehicles.